-Canadian University Dubai has a range of athletic facilities that allow students to balance their studies with physical activity.
-The 160-seat tennis court with its cement surface promotes a fast game with a high bounce.
+Canadian University Dubai has a range of athletic inhouse facilities that allow students to balance their studies with physical activity.
+Inhouse Sports facilities available.

 Student Health Clinic

 Free basic medical services are provided for students at Canadian University Dubai Medical Centre.
 A qualified nurse is available on campus, and a fully qualified medical doctor is available once per week for consultations and follow-ups.